-The location of the system supply sensor should be downstream of the boiler connections in the main system loop (FIG.'s 5-5 and 5-6).
-The system supply sensor should be wired to the Low Voltage Connection Board at the terminals marked for the system supply sensor (see FIG. 7-3).
+Connect the system supply sensor and outdoor air sensor (if used) to the Leader boiler.
+For the Cascade system to work properly the system supply sensor must be installed.
+The location of the system supply sensor should be downstream of the boiler connections in the main system loop (FIG.'s 5-2 through 5-5).
+The system supply sensor should be wired to the Low Voltage Connection Board at the terminals marked for the system sensor (see FIG. 7-3).
 The Leader control will use the water temperature at the system supply sensor to control the operation of the Cascade.

-If outdoor air reset is desired, the outdoor air sensor should be wired to the Low Voltage Connection Board at the terminals marked for the outdoor air sensor on the Leader boiler (FIG. 7-3).
+If outdoor air reset is desired, the outdoor air sensor should be wired to the Low Voltage Connection Board at the terminals marked for the outdoor air sensor (FIG. 7-3).
 If the outdoor air sensor is connected, the Leader control will calculate the water temperature set point based on the programmed reset curve parameters.
 If the outdoor air sensor is not connected, the Leader control will maintain the fixed water temperature set point that is programmed into the control.

-If a Thermostat enable output is available, it should be wired to the Low Voltage Connection Board on the Leader boiler at the terminals marked Enable (FIG. 7-3).
-If the boilers are to run continuously, connect a jumper wire between the 7 and 8 terminals at the Enable input.
+If a Thermostat or Zone Control Enable output is available, it should be wired to the Low Voltage Connection Board on the Leader boiler at the terminals marked Enable (FIG. 7-3).
+If the boilers are to run continuously, connect a jumper wire between the R and W terminals for the Enable input.
 This will initiate a call for heat on the Cascade.
-If the SMART TOUCH control is being controlled by a Boiler Management System (BMS), a call for heat may be initiated by the voltage applied to the BMS 0 - 10 VDC input instead.

 Communication between the Leader boiler and the Member boilers is accomplished by using shielded, 2-wire twisted pair communication cable.
 Connect one of the twisted pair wires to Cascade terminal A on each of the Low Voltage Connection boards, and the other wire of the twisted pair to Cascade terminal B on each of the Low Voltage Connection Boards.
-Connect the shield wires to one of the Cascade shield ground terminals on the Low Voltage Connection Boards (FIG. 7-3).
+Connect the shield wires to one of the shield terminals on the Low Voltage Connection Boards (FIG. 7-3).
 If more than two boilers are on the Cascade, daisy chain the wiring from the Cascade terminals on the second boiler to the Cascade terminals on the third boiler, then from the third to the forth, and so on.
 The connections between boilers can be made in any order, regardless of the addresses of the boilers.
 Try to keep each cable as short as possible.